signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-advanced.md

 **Do not collaborate on these problems.** Attempt each problem without looking anything up; *only afterward* are you allowed to refer to online resources.
 (You may find the [PostgreSQL 9.5 Documentation](https://www.postgresql.org/docs/9.5/static/index.html) particularly helpful.)

 When finished, check your answers against the solutions.
 Mark every part of every problem which was answered incorrectly and understand your error.
-Next week, you will redo the marked problems.

-Each substantive error you find in the solutions entitles you to a $1 prize and public recognition.

 Conceptual questions
 ====================